Requesting Training and Services

 If you are interested in gaining access to UIC resources or requesting services please follow the steps on our training and service request page.

-The University Imaging Centers 3D printing service is available to all University of Minnesota students and staff as well as external clients.
+The University Imaging Centers offers 3D printing services to University of Minnesota students, staff, and faculty as well as external clients.

 Markforged Onyx One